Suppan/Humdrum-Analysis-of-370-Bach-Chorales/README.md

 ----

-[^1]: to run the code inside the terminal, you need to install humdrum first!
+[^1]: to run the code inside the terminal you have to install humdrum first!